larsjuhljensen/tagger/README.md

 * swig
 * boost

-### Docker ###

-This software is also available as a Docker from http://hub.docker.com/r/larsjuhljensen/tagger/.

 ### Compiling and installation ###

 To configure, edit the makefile and ensure that the CFLAGS variable includes a -I (capital i) option that points to your Python.h wherever it is installed on your system.